Understanding Your Risk of Elmiron-Related Maculopathy

 What is Elmiron pigmentary maculopathy?

-Elmiron pigmentary maculopathy is a retinal condition characterized by pigmentary changes in the macula, associated with long-term use of Elmiron (pentosan polysulfate sodium).
-Symptoms include difficulty reading, slow adjustment to low light, and blurred vision.
-The condition may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Elmiron pigmentary maculopathy is a retinal condition characterized by pigmentary changes in the macula, linked to long-term use of Elmiron (pentosan polysulfate sodium).
+Symptoms include difficulty reading, slow light adjustment, and blurred vision.
+The condition may be irreversible and is associated with cumulative dose (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).

 What does the FDA warning say about Elmiron and maculopathy?